Vladimir Putin Fast Facts

 Timeline:

 1975 - Joins the Committee for State Security (KGB).
-Is on the staff of the First Chief Directorate for Foreign Intelligence for the KGB, and is assigned to shadow foreign visitors to Leningrad.
+Is on the staff of the First Chief Directorate for Foreign Intelligence for the KGB, and is assigned to shadow foreign visitors.

 1975 - Joins the Committee for State Security (KGB).
-Is on the staff of the First Chief Directorate for Foreign Intelligence for the KGB, and is assigned to shadow foreign visitors to Leningrad.
+Is on the staff of the First Chief Directorate for Foreign Intelligence for the KGB, and is assigned to shadow foreign visitors.

 1984 - Is selected to attend the Red Banner Institute of Intelligence, where he learns German and English.